-Analyzing Data Energy Use and Gas Emissions of NYC Buildings
+Data Analysis of Energy and Greenhouse Gas Emissions

-Using data, New York City has already seen a preview of the effects of climate change, from superstorms to increasing number of days with extreme heat.
+New York City has already seen a preview of the effects of climate change, from superstorms to increasing number of days with extreme heat.
 However, the city is also uniquely poised to lead the fight against climate change in the US.
 NYC has pledged to become carbon neutral by 2050, meaning that its greenhouse gas (GHG) emissions will be equal to the amount of GHGs it can negate.
 A data-based approach to emissions reductions could help identify a strategy to meet that goal.

 More than half of the city’s GHG emissions are produced by the electricity and fossil fuels used to heat and power buildings.
 This sector will need to cut emissions drastically in order to reach net zero.
 This exploratory data analysis seeks to analyze current energy use in New York City’s buildings and search for trends and patterns to help determine a path forward.